joshuacox/freeipa-letsencrypt/README.md

 * set EMAIL variable in .env
 * set other variables in .env
 * run grab-cert-le.sh script once to grab the certificate from LE
+* ensure that cert was obtained successfully this is the only step that will get temporarily banned from LE
 * run setup-le.sh script once to prepare the machine.
 These two scripts will:
   * install Let's Encrypt client package
   * install Let's Encrypt CA certificates into FreeIPA certificate store